 The NSTU, with its mandate to both the profession and its publics, will continue to communicate the views of the teaching profession on important educational matters.
 In 1995, the NSTU observed its 100th anniversary with a continued commitment to quality education for the young people of Nova Scotia.

-A full history of the NSTU is available in pdf format: Landmarks and Challenges: A Short History of the NSTU.
+A history of the NSTU is available in pdf format: Landmarks and Challenges: A Short History of the NSTU.

 - protecting and enhancing economic benefits